 1 1/4 - 2 cups powdered sugar

-DIRECTIONS (as featured on Minimalist Baker)
+DIRECTIONS (adapted from Minimalist Baker)

-1. FOR BEETS: To roast beets, preheat oven to 400 degrees F, drizzle 2 large beets with oil of choice and wrap in foil.
+1. FOR BEETS: To roast beets, preheat oven to 400 degrees F. Drizzle 2 large beets with oil of choice and wrap in foil.
 Bake for 50 minutes - 1 hour, or until a knife slides through easily.
 Peel away skins by rubbing foil around and it should shed off easily.
 Add beets to a food processor or blender and add 1/4 cup liquid of choice (water or orange juice).
 Blend until creamy, smooth and pourable, scraping down sides as needed.
 Otherwise, sub another fruit puree, such as applesauce, with varied results.

 If time and prep is an issue, use natural organic packaged beets.
 Love Beets provides fresh, prepared beets for a no-fuss way to eat beets.